 The China National Drug Administration (CNDA) is working on a new implementation of serialization guidelines.
 The first attempt at traceability was suspended in 2016.

-China’s first serialization plan intended a 20-digit serial number for all products sold domestically, at the individual, bundle, box and pallet level.
+China’s first serialization plan intended a 20-digit serial number for all products sold domestically, at the individual, bundle, box, and pallet level.
 This serial number was assigned by the government.
 The data had to be manually uploaded to a platform that could only be accessed from China itself.
 Furthermore, the code did not conform to the GS1 standard, which is the case in all other international serialization requirements.
-Due to the large number of complications, implementation was discontinued, and working on a new draft began.
+Due to a large number of complications, implementation was discontinued, and working on a new draft began.

 The new system is to be completed by 2020 and traceability is to be gradually implemented by 2022.